BytecodeAgency/Coding-Standards/README.md

 * If possible, use vanilla Javascript.
 Don't add jQuery just for a simple DOM manipulation or a simple API call
 * Use Yarn as a package manager: [it's better than NPM](https://www.sitepoint.com/yarn-vs-npm/)
 * The usage of Typescript is encouraged to ensure type safety
-* For linting, use ESLint.
-You're allowed to use modules on top of ESLint like [Prettier](https://prettier.io/)
+* For linting, use ESLint (eslintrc is included in this repository).
+You're encouraged to use modules on top of ESLint like [Prettier](https://prettier.io/)
 * Write your code in ESNext/ES6+, and transpile using Babel to ES5 because Internet Explorer :pensive:
 * Before adding a library, discuss with your superior
 * Don't use anonymous functions (`function test() {}`), write them like this: `const test = () => {}`
-* When using jQuery, write it using `$('selector');` and not using `jQuery('selector');`, except when it gives compatiblity issues.
+* When using jQuery, write it using `$('selector');` and not using `jQuery('selector');`, except when it gives compatiblity issues
 * Comment your code following the [ESDoc](https://esdoc.org/) notation, it's understood by (almost) every code editor and IDE

 # PHP

-* For server side stuff we prefer using NodeJS over PHP, so only use PHP when necessary
+* For server side stuff we prefer using NodeJS/Python over PHP, so only use PHP when necessary
 * Use a clean folder structure and use include to add other files.
 Make sure files don't get longer than 200 lines
 * For reasonably sized projects, use the MVC structure
 * If you are storing user data, especially passwords, you **must** use a framework like Laravel, because you really *really* shouldn't mess with storing that stuff yourself